Helicopter Tours from Hilo

 - Two helicopter companies available in Hilo

 Kilauea Volcano is the most active volcano in the world and it has been continuously erupting from 1983 to 2018, paused for 2019, and erupted again in December of 2020!
+In November of 2022 Mauna Loa awoke from a 50 year slumber and produced a spectacular flow for several weeks!
 The Hilo airport is just minutes away from the devastating flows of 2018 that forever changed the Puna area landscape.
 An aerial perspective of the volcano will give you an appreciation for how Hawaiian shield volcanoes create and sculpt the land.
 And with the new eruption at Kilauea's Summit, once again it is possible to see active lava on these helicopter tours.
-And while the volcano is the major attraction on these flights, there are also several beautiful jungle waterfalls on the outskirts of Hilo that are seen on these tours!
+Exact routes can change with daily weather and volcanic activity; Kilauea Volcano and the Northeast rift of Mauna Loa are the major attraction on these flights,sometimes the flight path may include jungle waterfalls on the outskirts of Hilo.

 BLUE HAWAIIAN HELICOPTERS

 Experience Kilauea with Blue Hawaiian Helicopters, the only company that has helicopter tours on all four major Hawaiian islands!
 The massive eruptions of the world's most active and unpredictable volcano have changed the face of the Big Island in spectacular ways.
-On the Circle of Fire helicopter tour, you'll embark on a breathtaking adventure, seeking out the island's unique rainforest, newly formed landscapes and black-sand beaches, and witnessing the results of Madame Pele's incredible volcanic activity—scenes of nature's raw power that you'll never forget!
+On the Hilo Circle of Fire tour, you'll embark on a breathtaking adventure, seeking out the island's unique rainforest, newly formed landscapes and black-sand beaches, and witnessing the results of Madame Pele's incredible volcanic activity — scenes of nature's raw power that you'll never forget!
 Your flight will be narrated by a pilot who is also a State of Hawaii Certified Tour Guide.
+Witness the smoldering landscapes of freshly-formed earth!
 Flights are done in the state-of-the-art Airbus EC130 "Eco-Star" touring helicopters which seat 6 guests plus the pilot.

 Weight Restrictions: Due to spatial and weight limitations of the helicopter, Blue Hawaiian guests who weigh over 240 pounds must purchase a "comfort seat" which is 50% of the regular total seat price.

 Your adventure begins with checkin and a safety briefing at the Hilo Airport general aviation tour area in Terminal 2.
 Your flight departs from the airport en route to the Kilauea crater and offers views of Hilo Bay, tropical rainforests of Puna, and the world famous Mauna Loa Macadamia Nut Farm.
-You'll fly on a 6 passenger Bell Ranger, a luxurious climate-controlled aircraft with 5 out of 6 passenger seats along the window (and the one that isn't along a window has the advantage of an equally good view out of both sides of the helicopter).
+You'll fly DOORS OFF on a 4 passenger Hughes 500 aircraft, which gives you the chance to experience the volcano with ALL your senses during your flight!
+It is a thrilling experience to fly over this rugged volcanic landscape with nothing between you and the steaming landscape below!

 Weight Restrictions: Due to spatial and weight limitations of the helicopter, Paradise Helicopters guests who weigh over 270 pounds must purchase an additional seat and you are guaranteed a window seat during the flight.